 When Gerrit Noordzij retired in 1987 from the KABK, Blokland was the ﬁrst of the younger generation to succeed him.
 As Senior Lecturer Blokland teaches writing, letter drawing, type design, and aspects of font production at the graduate and post-graduate courses of the Graphic Design department.

 In 2004–2011 Blokland designed the lettering for the newly restored stained glass windows of the St. Peter’s Church in Leiden, the Netherlands.
 On YouTube a short ﬁlm (Dutch spoken) shows the restoration of the church, and the design and production of the lettering.

 April 2013 Blokland designed the calligraphic lettering of H.M.
 Queen Beatrix’s Abdication Act.
-The letters on the act, in Humanistic Minuscule and Italic hands, with all their contextual letter-variants, were written by Blokland and transferred by himself into two digital fonts: Abdicatie Regular and Abdicatie Italic using the DTL FontMaster tools.
+The letters on the act, in Humanistic Minuscule and Italic counterpart, with all their contextual letter-variants, were written by Blokland and transferred by himself into two digital fonts: Abdicatie Regular and Abdicatie Italic using the DTL FontMaster tools.
 The text was subsequently silkscreened on parchment.

 On 11 October 2016 at 11:15 a.m.
 Blokland successfully defended his PhD dissertation at Leiden University.
-Blokland’s research is conducted to test the hypothesis that Gutenberg and consorts developed a standardized and even unitized system for the production of textura type, and that this system was extrapolated for the production of roman type in Renaissance Italy.
+Blokland’s research was conducted to test the hypothesis that Gutenberg and his peers set up a ﬁxed standardized and even unitized system for the production of textura type, and that this system was extrapolated for the production of roman type in Renaissance Italy.

 Outcomes of this research have been translated in a set of Python extensions for Glyphs and RoboFont, named ‘LS Cadencer’ and ‘LS Cadenculator’, developed by type designer Lukas Schneider in cooperation with Blokland.
 These two tools are meant for applying auto-spacing to fonts, using an intrinsic underlying grid in roman and italic type for calculating the side-bearings.
 This principle and algorithm was developed by Blokland and is based on the systematization, standardization, and unitization in the Renaissance type production.
 The software can be used to replace optical spacing completely, or it can be applied supplemental to spacing by eye.